 There are revision techniques, which are highly marketed as a new and comprehensive technique to revise previous Facelift Surgeries; beware of anything “new” to completely “redo” a previous Facelift.
 There may be only one area that needs to be addressed.
 It is essential to choose a Board Certified Facial Plastic Surgeon who has been rigorously trained in Facial Surgery and has the experience in performing Cosmetic Facelift and Revision Facelift Surgery.

 Dr. Oleh Slupchynskyj is a renowned Facial Plastic Surgeon New York City patients trust to deliver sophisticated treatments and natural-looking results.
-Dr. Slupchynskyj is Double Board Certified in Facial Plastic and Reconstructive Surgery and Head and Neck Surgery.
+Dr. Slupchynskyj is Board Certified in Head and Neck Surgery.
 In addition to offering aesthetic procedures such as Facelift, Brow Lift and Eyelid Lift, he performs advanced Facial Reconstructive Surgery to help patients who are unhappy with their appearance due to birth defects, deformities, or facial trauma.

 Revision Facelift Following Thread Lift

 The above is an intra-operative photo depicting a patient who had undergone a previous Facelift with another surgeon, specifically a Thread Lift.
 Note the arrows and the areas to which they point.
 These areas show ends of “threads” used in her Thread Lift that have been retained in the tissue.
 In addition, you can see scar tissue around the threads that appear as white colored tissue.

 Dr. Slupchynskyj performed Revision Facelift Surgery on this patient, employed his SLUPlift™ technique and removed the “threads”.